Analysis | Why Trump is taking the unusual step of actually filing a lawsuit he had threatened

 October 2016

 Melania Trump vs. People.
-For: Publishing a first-person allegation that Trump had groped a photographer for the magazine.
+For: Publishing a first-person allegation that Donald Trump had groped a photographer for the magazine.
 No lawsuit filed.

 vs. women accusing him of inappropriate behavior.
 For: Purportedly lying about the encounters.
 No lawsuit filed.